secure-cake/win-mal-investigations/README.md

 - Output directory for parses/formatted Case Data: eg "D:\cases\winmal-case\winmal_data\output"

 Obviously do what makes sense to you, but make sure the folders/paths are set correctly in the script variables (see "WinMal_Excel.ps1" script in this repo).

+Assuming you are following the aforementioned directory structure, unzip your "baseline" system collection to "D:\cases\baseline\winmal_data," then run the "WinMal_Baseline.ps1" script, which will rename and stage artifact CSV files to the "output" directory.
+We'll copy/paste the "output" directory into the "winmal-case" directory shortly.

+Next, unzip the "target" system collection to "D:\cases\winmal-case\winmal_data," COPY the "output" directory (not just the contents, but the entire directory) into "D:\cases\winmal-case\winmal_data\," then run the "WinMal_Excel.ps1" script (NOTE: _you must have Excel installed on your Analysis Workstation for this to work!_).